rochasabrina/InnovationEnterpriseCodeChallenge/README.md

 Write a game that lets the user play until he hits the alien.
 You can pick values for the fixed parameters in this problem.

+The Solution:

+Ripley vs Alien

+ - To run the solution in command line, use 'ruby bin/app_cmd.rb'

+ - To run the solution in a web browser, use 'ruby bin/app_web.rb'.
+Then, access http://localhost:8080/ in your web browser.
+    The web implementation requires:
+    json => gem install json
+    sinatra => gem install sinatra